 That is dream come true if you get a chance to study at big and renowned university.
 RTU is one of best technical university of Latvia, which is located in the capital of Latvia, Riga.

 It offers the course I am passionate about.
 If I am not wrong it is the only university in the capital of Latvia that offers this course, that I am passionate about.
-This is only one course I applied in Latvia.
-There are other technical universities like Turiba University, Riga Stradins University and the university of Latvia in Riga city.
+So, This is only one course I applied in Latvia.
+While, There are other technical universities like Turiba University, Riga Stradins University and the university of Latvia in Riga city.
 But these universities do not offer the bachelors in mechanical engineering currently.
 I liked the course module of RTU.
 It has faculty and student’s ratio as good as other well-known institutions of Europe.
 RTU has a good reputation in innovations, learning environment and teaching.
 It has a good reputation for research.
 It has good laboratories and research labs.
 Professors are really cooperative and very good in teachings.

 RTU got recognition and It is highly ranked in international ratings.
 Its most sustainable and environmentally friendly higher education institution in Latvia.
 Graduates have greater chances in the labour market and their carrier can take off quickly after graduation.
 At last, through different social websites, I got a great response and positive feedback.

-What you know about the City, in which you have chosed University?
+What You know about the City, in which you have Chosed University?